 8. Agate Beach State Recreation Site

 The vast, windswept golden sands of Agate Beach State Recreation Site are ideal for long sunset strolls.
 Dogs are welcome to walk off leash as long as they are under voice command.
 One of the most popular activities here is digging for razor clams, for which we're sure Fido’s keen nose will come in handy.
 Clamming season runs from early fall through mid-summer.
 After you're finished hunting for dinner, wash off at the stream that leads inland from the beach.
 If you don't find any clams in the sand, you'll get them at the pet-friendly Rogue Bed ‘n’ Beer, where you can also stay the night in a dog-friendly room above the bar.

 9. Cape Disappointment State Park

 Cape Disappointment State Park should be renamed Cape Awesome Dog Beach Park.
 This secluded escape in the small town of Ilwaco is for dogs who want to get away from it all.
 The park's name was coined by a bumbling English Captain named John Meares, who approached the cape in 1788 but failed to locate the river's entrance.
-With annoyance, he named it Cape Disappointment as he turned his vessel around.
+With annoyance, he called it Cape Disappointment as he turned his vessel around.
 There are a whopping 27 miles of beaches for your furry friend to explore here, as long as she remains on leash, as well as seven miles of dog-friendly hiking trails through forests and marshes.
 You can also visit two grand lighthouses that have warned sailors away from the treacherous rocks around the coastline for decades.
 Before you leave, head to the nearby town of Astoria and the Astoria Brewing Company, home to local craft beers and a dog-friendly waterfront deck.

 10a.
 And 10b.
 Original Dog Beach and Fiesta Island